Team-MyPLS-SWEN383/MyPLS/README.md

 ## Installation Instructions
 * Clone repository to mcahine
-* run npm init to install any dependencies
+* run npm i to install any dependencies
 * run index.js using node to start program